deepthibhimanapati/Optimizing-pricing-strategies-for-used-phones-and-tablets-A-comprehensive-analysis/README.md

 # Optimizing-pricing-strategies-for-used-phones-and-tablets-A-comprehensive-analysis

+OPTIMIZING PRICING STRATEGIES FOR USED PHONES AND TABLETS: A COMPREHENSIVE ANALYSIS
 BACKGROUND:
 In the light of growing market for refurbished and used electronic devices, the issue at hand mainly revolves around developing a model that accurately predicts the normalized price of the electronic devices.
 However, there is absence of precise model which takes into consideration crucial factors like brand, usage history, and device specifications acts a crucial challenge.
 Developing such models can aid in making informed decisions and promote effective circulation of electronic devices.